 You should be looking to implement these practices cautiously – you won’t be able to automate an entire department overnight, and nor would you want to.
 Instead, use these tools to reduce the load on your existing staff, and allow them to focus on the most valuable tasks.

 The coronavirus pandemic has forced many people to work remotely.
-However, don’t expect to return to the office full time forever – indeed, 54% of CFOs plan to make remote working a permanent option even after the pandemic has subsided.
+And you shouldn't expect most businesses to return to the office full time – indeed, 54% of CFOs plan to make remote working a permanent option even after the pandemic has subsided.

 This kind of change will transform the demands of our offices, our homes, our computer hardware, and the software tools accountants use to complete their tasks.